AdobeDocs/experience-manager-cloud-service.en/help/operations/real-user-monitoring.md

 ---
 title: Real User Monitoring (RUM) for AEM as a Cloud Service
-description: Leverage Real User Monitoring (RUM) in order to keep track of all the actual user interactions of a website or an application in real-time.
+description: Leverage Real User Monitoring (RUM) in order to keep track of all the actual user interactions of a website or an application in real-time
 ---

 # Real User Monitoring (RUM) for AEM as a Cloud Service {#real-user-monitoring-for-aem-as-a-cloud-service}

 >[!INFO]
 >
->This feature is only available to the early adopter program.
-Customers need to be on AEM version 2023.11.14227 and above for enabling RUM data service.
+>This feature is only available  the early adopter program.
+>Customers need to be on AEM Cloud Service version 2023.11.14227 and above for enabling RUM data service.
 >
->For details on the existing Real User Monitoring (RUM) Data Service feature for AEM as a Cloud Service, please see below.

-You can leverage the Real User Monitoring (RUM) data service to enhance accuracy in page view tracking for AEM as a Cloud Service.
-While especially beneficial for those utilizing Adobe CDN, Real User Monitoring (RUM) Data Service offers a more precise reflection of user interactions, ensuring a reliable measure of website engagement.

-Additionally, for customers using their own CDN, Adobe can now streamline traffic reporting automatically.
-Additionally, it is a great opportunity to gain advanced insights into your page performance.

 ## Overview {#overview}